 In order to develop the most efficient plan for one area of the building dedicated to textile and artifact storage, the manager worked with his staff, visited other museum collections care facilities, and talked with his local Spacesaver consultant, who had worked on other museum projects at the facility and around the D.C. area.

 Because the collection consisted of a large number of three-dimensional artifacts as well as flags and other textiles, the planning team decided to purchase Spacesaver cabinets and rolled textile racks and install them on Spacesaver compacting carriages.

 The racks in this facility can hold approximately 700 pounds per side, per rack.

 Our rolled textile racks’ capacities vary due to the height of the racks and the length of the cantilever arms.

-Large Viking by Spacesaver cabinets were fitted with shallow drawers to maximize vertical space within the cabinets, and the cabinets were mounted on carriages and rails to eliminate wasted space in the aisles.
+Large Spacesaver cabinets were fitted with shallow drawers to maximize vertical space within the cabinets, and the cabinets were mounted on carriages and rails to eliminate wasted space in the aisles.
 The cabinets hold a variety of smaller artifacts, from historic dishware to medals and belt buckles.
 Spacesaver cantilever textile racks were placed end-to-end along adjacent carriages, allowing staff to adjust the cantilever arms to precisely the right length and spacing.
 Base covers and canopy tops create a sleek, finished appearance and offer additional protection to stored items.
 “The cantilever carries an incredible amount of weight,” the manager said.
 “We were actually sort of dumbfounded at how much weight they carry.”